XRP vs XDC Network

 Which has higher upside in 2026?

 XRP upside depends on cross-border payments & liquidity volumes growing through the November 2026 SWIFT deadline.
 XDC upside depends on trade finance & enterprise adoption at the institutional layer.
-Our monthly AI verdict scores both on the same five-factor rubric.
-See the full analysis below.
+On ISO 20022 standing specifically, XRP's formal RMG participation gives it a structural advantage as SWIFT member institutions complete migration.
+Our monthly editorial verdict scores both on the same five-factor rubric — see the full analysis below.

 Every Monday: what moved for XRP and XDC, what the SWIFT timeline means, and our latest weighting view.
 Free, unsubscribe anytime.